craftercms/docs/source/developers/cook-books/graphql/custom-graphql-schema.rst

 The following example shows how to customize the schema to integrate a service written in Groovy.

 .. note::
-  The example uses the public OMDb API that requires a key, to make the code work in you local environment you can get a free key `here <http://www.omdbapi.com/apikey.aspx>`_
+  The example uses the public OMDb API that requires a key, to make the code work in your local environment you can get a free key `here <http://www.omdbapi.com/apikey.aspx>`_

 #.
 Update the site configuration to include the needed information to connect to the OMDb API: